 A DC motor is one of the first electric motors designed to convert direct current electrical energy to mechanical energy.
 It is one of the greatest devices that humans invented and since then, it has amazingly revolutionized our lives.
 This rotary electrical machine occupied different types, all of them contain almost the same components that cooperate based on either the mechanism of electronic or the mechanism of electromechanical that is responsible for changing the direction of current in the motor.

 In the previous section, we discussed what a DC motor does and for what purpose it was invented.
-Later, we briefly mentioned how overally it functions.
+Later, we briefly mentioned how it functions overall.
 As we noted before, this type of motor has some subcategories the most common-in-used of which are series, shunt, permanent magnet, brushless, and compound DC motors.
-Since we have dealt with each of these types of DC motors in separate articles, in the following, we will just shortly mention them for the remembrance.
+Since we have dealt with each of these types of DC motors in separate articles.
+In the following, we will just shortly mention them for the remembrance.

 Permanent Magnet Motors